betogaona7/CompetitiveProgramming/README.md

 This folder contains sort algorithms using the pseudocodes written in the book: [Introduction to algorithms](https://mitpress.mit.edu/books/introduction-algorithms).

 ## HackerRank
 Contains the solutions of interview practice questions using C++.
-The files only contains the solution as a function since HAckerRank gives you the code for reading the input.
+The files only contains the solution as a function since HackerRank gives you the code for reading the input.

 ## Programming languages
 This is a combination of theory and practice in different programming languages.
-	### OOP C++
-	Theory of Object Oriented Programming using C++.
+- **OOP C++**: Theory of Object Oriented Programming using C++.
 Practically all the repository is practice of C++.
-	### Java
-	Started the 30-day challenge of HackerRank as a review of my Java skills.
+- **Java**: Started the 30-day challenge of HackerRank as a review of my Java skills.
 This contains the exercises.